robert/robert.github.com/_posts/2025-09-09-smartphones.md

 (My pocket just vibrated; I promise I'm not making this up.
 I'm in a library, writing a thousand words about how concentration is everything and smartphones are the mind-killer, and there's still no way I'm not going to look at my phone right now)

-(It was a dad-friend reacting :emoji: to a joke that someone else had sent our chat.
-Now I've completely lost my train of thought but we're becoming quite good friends and that would never have happened without WhatsApp)
+(It was a dad-friend reacting "😂" to a joke that someone else had sent our chat.
+Now I've completely lost my train of thought.
+But we're becoming quite good friends, and that would never have happened without WhatsApp)

 Many of the downsides of phones are the same as the upsides, just in a different context and taken to the extreme.
 This duality makes their successful, lasting mitigation difficult.